arindas/tfug-ml-mq-infer/README.md

 Message published to the topic are load balanced across all the subscriptions.

+### Primary distinction between synchronous and asynchronous request processing

+- Sychronous model: Requests are delivered to the server as soon as they arrive.
+If the server has enough resources to handle the requests, they are processed.
+Otherwise they are either delayed or dropped.
+- Asyncrhonous model: Requests are buffered as soon as they arrive.
+Then the server pulls a request from the buffered queue of requests when it has enough resources to handle the request.
+This improved the success rate of requests being handled successfully.

 >Some also call this event driven architecture, with the individual messages
 >being "event"(s)

 ## Why use message queues instead of Databases?